Opdivo (Nivolumab) and Immunotherapy

 What Is Opdivo (Nivolumab)?

-OPDIVO® is an immunotherapy drug manufactured by Bristol-Myers Squibb.
+Opdivo is an immunotherapy drug manufactured by Bristol-Myers Squibb.
 The drug works with the immune system’s T-cells, to aid in recognizing and attacking cancer cells.
-The drug was first approved by the U.S. Food and Drug Administration (FDA) in December of 2014 to treat advanced melanoma.
+The drug was first approved by the U.S. Food and Drug Administration (FDA) in December of 2014 for doctors to treat advanced melanoma.

 How Opdivo Works